Maryland sees a big lead disappear as it falls one basket short in a 62-61 loss to No. 3 Purdue

 “Donta Scott is one of the key bigs in the league,” Williams said.
 “I kind of figured it was him.
 I did my best to wall up and get a stop.”

-Russell had 24 points, nine rebounds and six assists, and the upset-minded Terps led 48-36 with 11 minutes remaining.
+The upset-minded Terps led 48-36 with 11 minutes remaining.
 But the Boilermakers scored the next 14 points thanks to a three-point barrage and Jaden Ivey’s ability to get to the free throw line.

-Ivey, who came in averaging 17.7 points, was held scoreless for nearly 27 minutes of game time.
+Ivey, who entered Sunday averaging 17.7 points, was held scoreless for nearly 27 minutes.
 But his three-pointer with 13:15 remaining sparked hope for a Purdue squad that had been lifeless.
-Ivey turned in a conventional three-point play to put Purdue up 62-59 with 13.1 seconds left; he crossed over a defender and banked a left-handed shot off the glass as Hakim Hart fouled him.
+Ivey turned in a conventional three-point play to put the Boilermakers up 62-59 with 13.1 seconds left; he crossed over a defender and banked a left-handed shot off the glass as Hakim Hart fouled him.

 Rather than allow Maryland a chance to set up a game-tying three-pointer, Purdue fouled Russell as soon as he crossed the midcourt line.